codeangler/vpc-endpoints-lab/build-interface.md

 |-------------------------------------------------------|----|----|----------|------------------------------------------|
 | All TCP | TCP | 0-65535 | Custom  sg-XXXX | Inbound from SecurityGroupForSalesApp |
 | All TCP | TCP | 0-65535 | Custom  sg-YYYY | Inbound from SecurityGroupForReportsEngine |

-configure Type:  TCP
-7.	one for each security group referenced in by the SecurityGroupForReportsEngine, and SecurityGroupForSalesApp values output by your Cloudformation stack (format sg-XXXXXX).

 ![secgrps2](./images/us-east-1/secgrps2.png)

 Save your changes to further constrain network access to the interface endpoint and the SQS queue it provides access to.